griffin-rt/todoApp/README.md

  - API documentation is available at `/api/doc`

  **NOTE:** This is an initial phase with minimal features.
-This shall add more features as per requirements.
+As or when requirements arises, more features shall be added.